Install the Internal Scanner on Linux

 chmod +x /opt/hostedscan/hostedscan-agent

-- Run the agent with the
+- Run the internal scanner with the

 --generateflag to generate the necessary files for installation.